j-lang/MAVLink2Hott/README.md

 Follow Wiki (https://github.com/j-lang/MAVLink2Hott/wiki) for setup.

 Current version is under development.
-Stream from Mavlink to HoTT is currently working but only the following functions
+Stream from Mavlink to HoTT is currently working, but only for the following functions:
 - Flight mode output
 - GPS satellites number
 - GPS fix type